top of page

 Restoration Map of Yuan's Imperial Palace in Yuan Dadu

 At that time, a powerful prime minister named Bayan (or Boyan) was in charge of the kingdom.
-He had defeated his political enemies, perished their clans, and collected a large number of treasures greedily.

 Besides, Bayan again abrogated the Imperial Examination and expelled all Han people from the government of Yuan; he also published even severe restrictions on the Han people, which caused more uprisings and intense combats among different ethical groups.